When it comes to digital marketing, we often put a lot of thought into things like “viral content” and “engagement.”

 These metrics can’t give you a clear picture of how the time, money, and effort you put into your…

-If you want to better understand how the different moving pieces of your digital marketing campaigns are impacting your business, you need to measure digital marketing ROI.
+If you want to better understand how the different parts of your digital marketing campaign are impacting your business.

 Measuring return on investment is the only way to know for sure if you’re allocating your budget effectively and…

 We’ll also provide a quick list of helpful, actionable tips that you can use to improve your return on investment over time.